-Vegan Buddha Bowls provide the best of all worlds: they’re quick and easy to make, absolutely delicious, and they’re nutritious.
+Vegan protein Bowls (also known as buddha bowls) provide the best of all worlds: they’re quick and easy to make, absolutely delicious, and they’re nutritious.
 With the right ingredients, these bowls provide a high-protein meal.

 The purpose of a buddha bowl is to get a little bit of everything in one serving: grains, veggies, fats, and protein.
 They’re also super versatile, and they can be easily modified to suit your dietary needs.

-Here are 11 vegan Buddha bowl recipes with at least 15 grams of protein per bowl.
+Here are 11 vegan bowl recipes with at least 15 grams of protein per bowl.

 1. Vegan Oaxacan Buddha Bowl (16 grams protein)